In C++ a tuple is a data structure that allows grouping multiple values of different types into a single variable.

 Unlike classes or structures (struct

-), tuples are simpler and are designed to handle sets of data of different types without the need to define a new type.
+), tuples are simpler and designed to handle sets of data of different types without the need to define a new type.

 Tuples in C++ are immutable, which means that once created, their values cannot be modified.
 This feature makes them ideal for representing groupings of data that do not need to change once defined.